chetanft/Summary-Dashboard/src/components/core/README.md

 Organisms are groups of molecules that form a relatively complex section:

 - **MetricCardGroup**: Groups related metric cards with an optional title and header actions
+- **DataTable**: A comprehensive table component with sorting, pagination, selection, and expandable rows

 ### Templates